ralgar/homelab/docs/content/getting-started/windows-images.md

     available, and/or set parallelism to an appropriate value using the Packer CLI option `-parallel-builds=1`.

-1. From the project's root directory, start the build(s).
+1. From the `templates/` directory, start the build(s).

     ```bash
+    cd templates
-    packer build -parallel-builds=2 templates/
+    packer build -parallel-builds=2 .
     ```

 1. If the builds were successful, you will find the resultant images in the